jrawbits/AccessR/README.md

 environment and then use the included Python script with 'python endRserve.py'.
 Note that pyRserve must be installed as a Python package to use that command (see requirements.txt).

+To use out-of-band messages, you need to configure RServe so there's a special configuration file.
+Plus, you need to set up suitable callbacks within the application code (we've done that).